KenKundert/bw-export/README.rst

 format.

 By policy, *BitWarden* create duplicates of any imported accounts if they were previously imported.
-As such, you should delete existing accounts before re-importing to avoid duplicate accounts.
+As such, you should will need to delete the existing accounts.
 A convenient way of doing so would be to partition your BitWarden cards into two folders, one dedicated to accounts imported from Avendesora and one dedicated you your BitWarden native cards.
+Before importing, first delete all the entries in the “Avendesora” folder, and then delete the folder itself
-Before importing, first delete all the entries in the “Avendesora” folder, and then delete the folder itself  by clicking on it, a pencil icon will appear, click on that, and then click on the trash can icon.
+by clicking on it, a pencil icon will appear, click on that, and then click on the trash can icon.
 Importing will then create a new “Avendesora” folder.

 After first run, a settings file is created in *~/.config/bw-json-export/settings.nt*.
 You can use it to control the name of